This command-line tool starts, stops, or enables

 Control the level of tracing required.

-a log file.
-If real-time mode is set, the
+written to a log file.
+If real-time mode is set, the consumer (such

 buffer.